replicatedhq/replicated-docs/docs/release-notes/rn-kubernetes-installer.md

 Released on May 30, 2023

 ### Improvements {#improvements-v2023-05-30-0}
-* Adds check to ensure connectivity to the registry via Containerd.
-This check helps identify misconfigurations, including invalid Proxy settings.
+* Adds check to ensure connectivity to the registry with Containerd.
+This check helps identify misconfigurations, including invalid proxy settings.
-* Adds a message to inform the user of preflight results when preflights have been ignored using the `host-preflight-ignore` flag.
+* Adds a message informing the user of preflight check results when preflight checks have been ignored using the `host-preflight-ignore` flag.

 ### Bug Fixes {#bug-fixes-v2023-05-30-0}
-* Fixes an issue where the longhorn to openebs migration preparation preflight failed due to the following error: `error scaling down pods using longhorn volumes: error scaling down *v1.statefulset default/kotsadm-rqlite: Operation cannot be fulfilled on statefulsets.apps "kotsadm-rqlite": the object has been modified; please apply your changes to the latest version and try again`.
+* Fixes an issue where the Longhorn to OpenEBS migration preparation preflight check failed due to the following error: `error scaling down pods using longhorn volumes: error scaling down *v1.statefulset default/kotsadm-rqlite: Operation cannot be fulfilled on statefulsets.apps "kotsadm-rqlite": the object has been modified; please apply your changes to the latest version and try again`.
-* Fixes an issue with Longhorn volumes not able to be rolled back after a storage migration with the error: `error rolling back volume ... replicas: Operation cannot be fulfilled on volumes.longhorn.io ...`.
+* Fixes an issue with Longhorn volumes were not able to be rolled back after a storage migration with the error: `error rolling back volume ... replicas: Operation cannot be fulfilled on volumes.longhorn.io ...`.
-* Fixes an issue uninstalling Weave by removing interfaces first and removing lib/weave for weave versions equals or upper than `0.21.5`.
+* Fixes an issue uninstalling Weave by removing interfaces first and then removing lib/weave for Weave versions `0.21.5` and later.

 ## v2023.05.25-0